NuGet/NuGetDocs/site/Docs/Reference/Known-Issues.markdown

 When viewing the logs, you might see a mention of a `SignatureMismatchException`.

 To prevent this from occurring, there is a [Visual Studio 2010 SP1 hotfix](http://bit.ly/vsixcertfix) you can install.
-Alternatively, the workaround is to simply uninstall NuGet and then install it from the VS Extension Gallery.
+Alternatively, the workaround is to simply uninstall NuGet (while running Visual Studio as Administrator) and then install it from the VS Extension Gallery.
 See
 <a href="http://support.microsoft.com/kb/2581019">http://support.microsoft.com/kb/2581019</a> for more information.

 ## Package Manager Console throws an exception when the Reflector Visual Studio Add-In is also installed.